 The Planning Board is responsible for evaluating and rendering decisions on applications for development such as site plans, subdivisions, and variances.
 The Planning Board has reviewed a wide array of applications ranging from high-tech industrial development to the establishment of retail, commercial, and residential properties.

 With the elimination of the Zoning Board of Adjustment at the end of 2010, the Planning Board is now also responsible for use variances.
 An application for a use variance is submitted when a use is not permitted in the zone, e.g. if a property is in a residential district and the owner wants to create a retail store on the property, then the owner would need to apply for a use variance.
 The retail use is not permitted in the residential zone and would require use variance approval.

 The Planning Board also accepts all applications for a Waiver of Site Plan; however, the Secretary of the Planning Board can issue these waivers.
 A Waiver of Site Plan can be issued on a property when the use is permitted in the zone.
 A letter is required to be provided to the Planning Board Secretary with the hours of operation, number of employees, location of the business, and the type of business.
-A Waiver of Site Plan, if issued by the Planning Board Secretary, costs $100.
-A Waiver of Site Plan, if issued by the Planning Board, costs $150 and $500 for escrow.
+A Waiver of Site Plan, if issued by the Planning Board Secretary, does not require a fee.
+A Waiver of Site Plan, if issued by the Planning Board, requires $500 for escrow.
 Please note that these fees are current as of the printing of this brochure but may be changed by the town.
 Please check with the Planning Office for the most current list of fees.

 All regular and special meetings are open to the public.
 Notice of hearing is provided by the applicant and can be found in the New Jersey Herald or the Sunday New Jersey Herald, the official newspapers of record.